LOctavio/nft-gaming-blog-old/README.md

 - Open the terminal
 - Open the project's folder
 - Run 'bundle install' to install all the dependencies
+- Run 'rails db:migrate' to migrate the database localy

 ### Usage